xiix0/scam/README.md

-I must have a prodigious quantity of mind; it takes me as much as a week sometimes to make it up.
+Whenever you find that you are on the side of the majority, it is time to reform.
-		-- Mark Twain, "The Innocents Abroad"
+		-- Mark Twain